SEIR-7-06/Github-collaboration-guide/README.md

 # Github Collaboration Workflow

-For this activity we'll be getting practice with team collaboration with Git and Github.
+The goal for this activity is to practice Github collaboration with branching.
+We'll be creating separate branches to do our work and then merging out work back in to the `main` branch.

 Split into groups of two and pick one team member to be Team Member A and one to be Team Member B.